-Revenues - draft findings

-QUU's revenues are below prudent and efficient costs.
-QUU's revenues are 6.8% below the QCA MAR in 2013-14 and 4.9% below in 2014-15.
+Revenues - findings QUU's revenues are below prudent and efficient costs.
+QUU's revenues are 6.9% below the QCA MAR in 2013- 14 and 5.0% below in 2014-15.
+QUU is not recovering more revenue than required to sustain its business.
 We therefore found no evidence of QUU exercising its monopoly power in 2013-15.

-QUU's revenue - QUU and QCA calculations
+QUU's revenue (QUU and QCA calculations)